-A large part of university life is co-curricular - what students do besides attend class and study.
-The King's University offers a full range of activities and services - recreational, artistic, musical, ministerial, athletic, academic, social - that help students to participate in a richly diverse and caring community.
+A large part of university life is co-curricular - learning that happens outside of class and study time.
+The King's University offers a full range of activities and services recreational, artistic, musical, ministerial, athletic, academic, and social- that help students to participate in a richly diverse and caring community.
 Personal growth, spiritual development, relational skills, academic development, lifelong friendships and faith integration are among the significant opportunities for students at The King's University.